arbalet-project/frontage/install/README.md

  - *arbalet.service* (backend)
 and *systemd-resolved.service* will be disabled.

-Sentry service is still to install manually as indicated below.

 # Matomo initialisation

 When the backend is started for the first time (or completely recreated), matomo service is still to configure.
 Open a web browser to [matomo.arbalet-project.org](matomo.arbalet-project.org).
 Follow the initialisation procedure (the prefilled information concerning mariadb are correct) and choose an admin login and password.
 Once it is done, add the site you want to follow in the next order :